What Are the Best Probiotics for Diabetes?

 Chronic inflammation plays a central role in metabolic diseases, including diabetes.

-Probiotics can reduce inflammation by modulating the immune system and generating anti-inflammatory SCFAs, which are linked to better metabolic health and a lower risk of diabetes.
+Consuming plenty of probiotic-rich foods can support balanced inflammatory responses by modulating the immune system and generating anti-inflammatory SCFAs, which are linked to better metabolic health and a lower risk of diabetes.

 5. May benefit diabetes-related gastroparesis